ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-multitarget.md

       site id: 1
       site name: SiteA
       ```
-      {: codeblock}
+      {: screen}

    The following summary shows the status after these steps.

-   - NODE1 runs as a primary.
+   - NODE1 runs as primary.
-   - NODE2 runs as a secondary.
+   - NODE2 runs as secondary.
    - Red Hat HA Add-On cluster services are started and the cluster manages SAP HANA system replication on NODE1 and NODE2.
    - NODE3 is up and SAP HANA is blocked in *suspendPrimary* mode.